-Click on SAN Group name in navigation pane and ADD the Array via a SAN Group:
+Click on SAN Group name in navigation pane and ADD the array

-The Arrays that are being monitored by MAESTRO are shown after clicking on Managed Arrays in the left navigation pane.

-Click on an Array and the status summary is displayed in the Dashboard.
+The QV2020, QV1020, and XIO G4 arrays that are being monitored by MAESTRO are shown in the left navigation pane.
+Click on an array and the status summary is displayed in the Dashboard.